 When lloydandfloyd reaches 200 Chic Points, she will be in the Style Council!

-Give them to Goodwill, or if you’re good at DIY, you can make some of the nice ones into something newposted over 3 years ago
+Give them to Goodwill, or if you’re good at DIY, you can make some of the nice ones into something newposted about 4 years ago

-what I like to do is reconstruct the things I’m bored with like cutting it up adding spikes or studs stuff like that donate the things I know I will never wear again and if something is damaged beyond repair toss itposted over 3 years ago
+what I like to do is reconstruct the things I’m bored with like cutting it up adding spikes or studs stuff like that donate the things I know I will never wear again and if something is damaged beyond repair toss itposted about 4 years ago